laxmananand/zoqq_depl/docs/api-reference/payout.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>Initiate a payout transfer to a beneficiary account.
-The request requires specific headers and a JSON payload with transfer details.</p>
+    <p>This endpoint initiates a payout transfer to a registered beneficiary account.
+To use it, you must include the required headers for authentication, program identification, and idempotency.
+The request body must be in JSON format and include key details such as the beneficiary_id, transfer amount, currency, and a client reference.
+Optional notes can also be included.
+The endpoint validates the input and processes the transfer based on the provided details.</p>

     <h3>Request Headers</h3>